Discovering 'Procreate' for Illustrators

 Why I love Procreate?

 iPad Pro is my digital sketchbook and procreate is my favourite medium.
-As a professional Illustrator, I draw for a living, and I have no complaints at that.
+As a professional Illustrator, I draw for a living, and I have no complaints about that.
 But at the end of the day, or on a day off, I am very tired and I get super lazy to sit in front of my computer again and draw for my personal projects.
-But ever since iPad pro and procreate came into my life, I can cozy up anywhere and draw more for myself.
+But ever since iPad pro and procreate came into my life, I can cosy up anywhere and draw more for myself.
 I can take the iPad to a park or a cafe, get some fresh air, Vitamin D and let the creativity flow.
-It’s like drawing with a pencil but with the digital advantages; the magic of undo, and myriads of colours and brushes to choose from, I am able to do wonders beyond imagination.
-P.S I still love my sketchbook and watercolors, they will be my forever travel buddies.
+It's like drawing with a pencil but with the digital advantages; the magic of undoing, and myriads of colours and brushes to choose from, I am able to do wonders beyond imagination.
+P.S I still love my sketchbook and watercolours, they will be my forever travel buddies.

 Features in Procreate

-The basic UI is easy to use if you are familiar with the other Illustration software like Adobe Illustrator or Adobe Photoshop.
+The basic UI is easy to use if you are familiar with other Illustration software like Adobe Illustrator or Adobe Photoshop.
 There are so many features and few amazing tutorials available online to learn it end to end.
-Now, I’ll just talk about some of my favourite features:
+Now, I'll just talk about some of my favourite features:

 01 Drawing Guide